Teachers

 Why We Created This Report

-The child care workforce is often talked about, but rarely listened to in a structured way.
+The child care workforce is often talked about, but rarely listened to in a real, structured way.

 Staffing shortages are usually framed as a lack of educators.
 What our data continues to show is something more nuanced.